modelica/ModelicaSpecification/RationaleMCP/0031/variability-constrained-types.md

 ```
 To start with each occurrence of `'comp1'` (which has variability-constrained type) is in the form of a component reference.
 The first of these, `'comp1'.'i'` is a continuous-time expression of type `Real`.
 The other, `'comp1'.'r'` is a parameter expression of type `Real`.
 That is, `'comp1'.'r'` does not have variability-constrained type; it is just a normal expression having parameter variability.
 Hence, there are no illegal occurrences of sub-expressions of variability-constrained type.

-## Records with the same constrain on all members
+## Records with the same constraint on all members

 An easy example to start with is a record that is only meant to be used for parameters (such records can be found, for example, in `Modelica.Electrical.Batteries.ParameterRecords`):
 ```